 This means that it is absolutely crucial that respondents using the webcam eye tracker must sit absolutely still during studies in order to provide usable data.

 What this study shows is that the accuracy of webcam eye tracking is negatively affected by any combination of the aforementioned distorting factors (moving, talking, bad lighting, and wearing glasses).
 When ideal conditions are met, however, webcam eye tracking showed good data consistency and viable data quality.
-This shows with clarity that, in order to optimally employ webcam eye tracking in research, respondents must adhere to all instructions of best practice from the study organizer in order to ensure the best quality of data.
+This shows with clarity that, in order to optimally employ webcam eye tracking in research, respondents must adhere to all instructions of best practices from the study organizer in order to ensure the best quality of data.

 Even though the data quality of webcam eye tracking is not really comparable to dedicated eye tracking hardware, it is the perfect option for scaling your research.
 We like to think of it as making our clients amongst the first to be able to conduct quantitative human behavior research.

 If you plan on conducting continuous eye tracking research where accuracy and precision are key, then investing in proper hardware is well worth it.
-But if you are setting out to conduct bulk UX testing, A/B testing, or image/video studies with eye tracking we are certain that this new feature will be a valuable tool to you.
+But if you are setting out to conduct bulk UX testing, A/B testing, or image/video studies with eye tracking we are certain that this new feature will be a valuable tool for you.